openbohemians/April/README.md

 A new take on APL.

-Spaces are required.
+* Spaces are required.

-All objects are tensors.
+* All objects are tensors.

-Unicode with ASCII translation.
+* Unicode with intuitive ASCII translations.
+* Pattern Matching.
+* Type System.

-Built on Beam.
+* Built on Beam.

 # Basic Math